v9n/axcoto.com/content/about.md

 type  = "page"
 +++

-Hi, I'm Vinh, father of 2 cute girls, husband and programmer.
+Hi, I'm Vinh, father of a girl and a boy, husband and programmer.

-I love programming, math, manga and poem.
+I love math, programming, manga and poem.

 I'm mostly working on infrastructure and building internal tools.
 That means my code mostly use by developer for monitoring, debugging purpose.

+I have been developing software professionally since 2008.
+I'm a generalist.
+I can chime in and work across stack: front-end, back-end, mobile, devops, whatever it takes to get the product success.

 I'm interested in programming languages and know a wide range of language.
 Currenly I'm dabble in Crystal, Elixir and Rust.
 I know Ruby, Go,